dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 There are several types of SSL Certificates.
 They are generally classified by _validation type_ or _secured domains_.
 If you are not familiar with the differences, take a look at the [SSL certificate types](/articles/ssl-certificates-types) article.

-DNSimple currently provides the following certificates products:
+DNSimple currently provides the following certificate products:

 1. [Standard Single-name SSL certificate](#standard-singlename)
 1. [Standard Wildcard SSL certificate](#standard-wildcard)